sba1/ontologizer/ontologizer.homepage/content/commandline.md

 title = "Command Line"
 weight = 6
 +++
-## Command Line

-This how-to describes the command-line version of the Ontologizer.
-This version can be used for batch processing or pipelines.
+The command-line version of Ontologizer can be used for batch processing or pipelines.
 Most general users will prefer the Java WebStart version, though.

-At first, download the .jar file.
+First of all, you need to download the .jar file.
+A current version can be obtained from [from here](https://github.com/charite/charite.github.io/tree/master/media/ontologizer).

-A possible more recent version of the command line utility is available [from here](https://github.com/charite/charite.github.io/tree/master/media/ontologizer)

 Ontologizer is a Java-Application and needs to be started via the 'java' command and be invoked with a plenty of arguments.
 All possible command arguments can be viewed via the --help argument.
 E.g. java -jar Ontologizer.jar --help.
 Here is a full list of options: